“The scene really (was) a place where people realised that they could be free,”

 “I think a lot of people are panicking as police are trying to prosecute as many people as they can now for going to parties, it’s actually messed up,” says Saskia*, who has been documenting the free party scene since she was 16.

-It’s still surprising that there hasn’t been more aversion to the antagonistic neglect of what some people would say is paramount to being able to live: freedom.As the government has continued to neglect the hospitality sector, bars and clubs are going bankrupt across the country, likely to be converted into modern living spaces and studios.
+It’s still surprising that there hasn’t been more aversion to the antagonistic neglect of what some people would say is paramount to being able to live: The freedom to go out and dance, to see your friends and meet new people – these are all elements of life that give young people ambition and drive.As the government has continued to neglect the hospitality sector, bars and clubs are going bankrupt across the country, likely to be converted into modern living spaces and studios.
 You’ve got to hand it to them, they’ve really fallen short by diminishing a culture that Britain is celebrated for, as not only have they provoked a whole subsection of society (in the events and pretty much every creative industry), they’ve failed to understand the importance of it too.
 Britain’s nightlife accounts for approximately £66 billion of its economy.

 Saskia is passionate about free parties and strongly believes that it brings people unity and love: “The scene really (was) a place where people realised that they could be free,” she says, when referring to when it all began: the Anti-Thatcher establishment.
 Essential to this rhetoric, it was Margaret Thatcher who urged the government to combat a new fashion: the ‘acid house’ era.